20+ Healthy Habits Proven to Boost Your Brain Health

 Diets rich in sugar and other simple carbs could drain your brain, according to a Charité University Medical Centre study.
 The researchers found that even among healthy people without diabetes or glucose intolerance, those with lower blood sugar levels, as measured through blood tests, performed better on tests measuring how many words participants could memorize after a 30-minute delay.

-From depression to heart disease, here are the ways sugar is making you sick.
+From depression to heart disease, find out how sugar is making you sick.

 Get the sleep you need

-Use our guide to find the best sleeping positions for a good night’s sleep.
+Use our guide to find the best sleeping position for you.

 Pop ibuprofen for pain